-Crown Castle began paying dividends in early 2014 and has since tripled its quarterly payout from 35 cents per share to $1.05.
+Crown Castle began paying dividends in early 2014 and has since more than tripled its quarterly payout from 35 cents per share to $1.13.

-The company targets 7-8% long-term annual growth in dividends per share going forward and should seemingly have little problem hitting this goal.
+The company targets 7% to 8% long-term annual growth in dividends per share going forward and should seemingly have little problem hitting this goal.